K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 ## <div id='1.2'/>1.2.
 Range
 This document was written based on installing and configuring packages and libraries for BOSH installation based on Linux environments (Ubuntu 18.04) and using them to install BOSH.
+BOSH supports IaaS such as VMware vSphere, Google Cloud Platform, Amazon Web Services EC2, OpenStack, and Microsoft Azure, and the IaaS environment verified is OpenStack, and vSphere environments.

 ## <div id='1.3'/>1.3.
 References